woocommerce/grow/packages/js/generator-grow/generators/github/templates/PULL_REQUEST_TEMPLATE.md

 > Tweak - I made a small change.
 > Update - I made big changes to something that wasn't broken.

-Leave the "Changelog entry" header in place completely empty, without any summary if no changelog entry is needed.
 If you remove the "Changelog entry" header, the title of Pull Request will be used as the changelog entry.

+Add the `changelog: none` label if no changelog entry is needed.
 -->
 ### Changelog entry